manferlo81/bundlib/README.md

 #### Configuration files

-If `"bundlib"` field not present, **Bundlib** will try to find your configuration file using the following order...
+If `"bundlib"` field not present in your `package.json`, **Bundlib** will try to find your configuration file using the following order...

 * .bundlibrc (json or yaml format)
 * .bundlibrc.json